 If you do not assign a firewall policy to the server, then you can only access it using the KVM console.
 If you have set up a private network, access is also possible through another server.

-Private Networks: Indicates whether a private network has been created
+Private Networks: Indicates whether the server is assigned to a private network.

 Snapshot: Indicates whether a snapshot has been created.
 This area is displayed only if you have created a snapshot.
 A snapshot is a snapshot of your server's data.
 If you have created a snapshot, you can restore the captured state of your server's data at any time.

-Monitoring Policy: Monitoring policy that is used to monitor the server.
+Monitoring Policies: Monitoring policy that is used to monitor the server.
 You can assign a different monitoring policy to the server at any time.

-History: The History section displays all the actions that you have performed in the the Infrastructure > Server section of the Cloud Panel.
+History: The History section displays all the actions you have performed in the Cloud Panel in the Infrastructure> Server section.